eddmann/our-wedding-website/README.md

 ## Overview

-This application (and associated infrastructure) documents an approach to building complex systems which require the benefits that DDD, Hexagonal Architecture and Event Sourcing provide.
+This application (and [associated infrastructure](https://github.com/eddmann/our-wedding-infra)) documents an approach to building complex systems which require the benefits that DDD, Hexagonal Architecture and Event Sourcing provide.
 On-top of this it shows how such an application can be combined with Terraform and deployed in a Serverless manor.

-Using PHP and the Symfony framework it highlights how such an approach can be laid out, providing a sufficient testing strategy and local development environment.
+Using PHP and the Symfony framework it highlights how such an approach can be laid out, coupled with a sufficient testing strategy and local development environment.
 Some topics and features covered within this application are:

 - Use of PHP 8.1 and [Bref](https://bref.sh/) for Serverless Lambda environment.
-- Docker-based local [development environment](./docker) (inc. Postgres), which replicates the intended Lambda platform.
+- Docker-based local [development environment](./docker) (inc. PostgreSQL), which replicates the intended Lambda platform.
-- Make used to assist in running the application locally and performing CI based tasks.
+- GNU make used to assist in running the application locally and performing CI-based tasks.
-- CI pipeline developed using [GitHub workflows](./.github/workflows), running the provided tests and deploying the application to the given environment stages (staging and production).
+- CI pipeline developed using [GitHub workflows](./.github/workflows), running the provided tests and deploying the application to the given stage-environments (staging and production).
 - Implements the desired Message buses using [Symfony Messenger](https://symfony.com/doc/current/messenger.html), with asynchronous transport being handled by SQS/Lambda.
 - Runtime secrets pulled in via Secrets Manager (and cached using APCu) using a Symfony [environment variable processor](https://symfony.com/doc/current/configuration/env_var_processors.html).
 - Email communication sent using [Symfony Mailer](https://symfony.com/doc/current/mailer.html) (via Gmail), with local testing achieved using MailHog.
 - [Webpack Encore](https://symfony.com/doc/current/frontend.html) used to transpile and bundle assets (TypeScript, CSS and Images) used throughout the website.
-- Event stream snapshots generated and validated within _Application_ level tests, providing regression testing for already present stream structures.
+- Event stream snapshots generated and validated within _Application_ level tests, providing regression testing for present stream structures.
 - Automated aggregate event diagrams created using the _Application_ level Event stream snapshots, combined with Graphviz.
 - Automated documentation/diagrams generated for the present Commands within the system.
-- Use of Deptrac to ensure that desired Hexagonal Architecture layering is maintained.
+- Use of [Deptrac](https://github.com/qossmic/deptrac) to ensure that desired Hexagonal Architecture layering is maintained.
-- Psalm and PHP-CS-Fixer employed to ensure correctness and coding standards maintained.
+- [Psalm](https://psalm.dev/) and [PHP Coding Standards Fixer](https://cs.symfony.com/) employed to ensure correctness and coding standards maintained.
-- DynamoDB configured to manage client sessions within a deployed stage environment.
+- DynamoDB configured to manage client sessions within a deployed stage-environment.

 ## Getting Started

+**Prerequisite:** ensure you have Docker installed on your local machine.

 ```
 make start